 A pretty mind blowing part of the new SAT is that they have a graph on the reading comprehension part, which just sounds ridiculous.
 Or maybe not when you look at the fact that many of these new reading passages are very science-y, and they lend themselves pretty well to graphs.
 Now, on the reading section, you're gonna have five passages, with ten to 11 questions.
-Show Transcript
+Read full transcript

 And there's always gonna be one hard core science passage, meaning it's pretty dry and dull, pretty technical.
 There's gonna be one kind of light pop kind of science, like with a science article you'd read in the New York Times.
 And then there's also gonna be this kinda social science-y passage.
 On any one of those you can have a graph show up, so it could be like traffic patterns, or the number of minutes a pedestrian walks each day in a city, that would be the social science-y one, then there's, you know, as I said a light science-y one and then a hardcore science-y one.